choiben314/pic-programmer/README.md

 Upon implementing this, we saw that device status was never correctly set with the correct values for `FCBUSY` and `CFGRDY` bits.

 To debug this, we tried a number of steps incuding verifying hardware, software debugging, and checking signals with a logic analyzer.
 The first issue we found was that we needed to ensure both pullup and pulldown pins were disabled for the input pin TDO.
+Another major issue we discovered was setting appropriate setup and hold time delays before clocking in TDI/TMS or reading TDO.

 Next, with the logic analyzer we verified that `statusVal` variable in software was correctly getting the values of the input TDO pin from hardware.
 We verified these values matched with a logic analyzer; however, the values were just never getting correctly set to indicate the device status was ready.